ortus-docs/wirebox-docs/providers/virtual_provider_lookup_methods.md

 Wow!
 That's it!
 Yep, just create an empty method signature and annotated with `provider={mapping}` and then WireBox will read these annotated methods and replace them for you at runtime so when you call `etEspresso()` it actually calls the WireBox injector and requests a new espresso instance and it returns it.

-> **Important** Please note that the visibility of provided methods does not matter to WireBox.
+> **Caution** Please note that the visibility of provided methods does not matter to WireBox.
 It can provide `public, private, or packaged` visibilities with no problem at all.